ethereum-oasis-op/baseline/docs/baseline-protocol/layer-2-scaling-and-bridges.md

 1. Layer 2 protocols can be used to scale baseline proofs and leverage recursive proof generations to compose/batch baseline proofs.
 2. The composition depicted in the above design assumes a simpler protoocol proof, that is common to any baseline participant to verify BLS signatures of workgroup proofs.
-3. Each of the workgroup proofs are created with R1CS circuits, custom and specific to the particular workgoup.
+3. Each of the workgroup proofs are created with R1CS circuits, custom and specific to the particular workgroup.
 4. The workgroup proof itself is a composition of proofs and the above scheme depicts a simple zk-rollup proof, leveraging gnark as the privacy provider.
-5. Using standardized interfaces for Shield and RShield to represent accumulators of commitments and nullifers, cross chain state can be synchronized to the mainnet.
+5. Using standardized interfaces for Shield and RShield to represent accumulators of commitments and nullifiers, cross chain state can be synchronized to the mainnet.
-6. Synchronization to the mainnet, is pre-supposed on the exit condtion of signed proofs and can be represented as a trigger for minting token to the mainnet participants.
+6. Synchronization to the mainnet, is pre-supposed on the exit condition of signed proofs and can be represented as a trigger for minting token to the mainnet participants.
 7. Verifier interface on the mainnet can be defined based on the type of composition and pairing elliptic curve configured for zk-rollup.

 ## Future Directions